Atambua: Transportation

-Air Transportation
+Air

 There is an airport in Atambua, A. A. Bere Tallo Airport, about 5 kilometers from the town centre.
-The airport's runway is 1600m long and can therefore be used by a quite big aircraft.
-Daily flights to the airport is used by the Susi Air plane, Wings Air plane and Trans Nusa plane.
-All these flights are mainly on the Atambua - Kupang route.
+The airport's runway is 1600m long.

-Water Transportation
+Water

-Atambua also has two sea ports, Atapupu for cargo and oil, and Teluk Gurita for passengers (ferry port).
+Atambua has two sea ports, Atapupu for cargo and oil, and Teluk Gurita for passengers (ferry port).
 There is a weekly Atambua-Kalabahi (Alor) ferry service.

 Climate

 Atambua has a tropical savanna climate (Aw) with moderate to little rainfall from April to October and heavy rainfall from November to March.